 - The below principles are a good starting point if you don't have an idea what you want to do: - Play to your strengths.
 Do things you are good at as getting good grades will leave options open to you in the future. - Do things that you love and are passionate about, after all, you are going to spend a considerable amount of time each week studying these subjects.
-Students who are passionate tend to put in greater effort and achieve greater success. - If you are a very able student (Grade 7 in subject that relate to A-Level choices), consider taking four A-Levels to keep a greater breadth of options available to you in the future.
+Students who are passionate tend to put in greater effort and achieve greater success. - four A-Levels to keep a greater breadth of options available to you in the future.
 If you are equally strong in STEM and humanities/arts/social science subjects, consider taking a 2-2 or 3-1 split across these subjects to keep options open.
-If you only want to study 3 A-levels, consider a 2-1 split.
+If you only want to study three A-levels, consider a 2-1 split.
 If you are nervous of taking four A-levels and having c.
-40 hours of lessons per fortnight (and hence less time to complete independent study), consider taking a combination of 2x A-Levels and 2x BTEC Extended Certificates.
+40 hours of lessons per fortnight (and hence less time to complete independent study), consider taking a combination of two A-Levels and two BTEC Extended Certificates.
 This will help you keep a great deal of breadth in terms of your curriculum but would be 32 hours of lessons per fortnight as opposed to 40. - If you are a good mathematician (GCSE grade 7 or higher), strongly consider Maths as it facilitates so many different higher education pathways. - Look at interdisciplinary HE pathways such as joint honours degrees, interdisciplinary degree pathways such as PPE/HSBS and generic HE subjects like business or economics that can then be deployed in various employment pathways.
 Look at the entry requirements for these courses (see slide entitled: "Required subjects for commonly taken degree courses in the UK") and make sure you meet some of them with your A-Level/BTEC choices, as if you still don't know what you want to do at the age of 18, these courses will continue to keep your options open.